|Expert links:||Stemmed||Odd Pores||Soft|

 Dark flesh (and pores) - the pores may start out pale but the flesh inside is dark (cut it open).
 Remember, dark pores might have started out white if you have an artist conk.
 The colour of the flesh is more reliable than the colour of the pores.

-Phellinus igniarius - rusty flesh on hardwoods, artist pores
+Phellinus igniarius - rusty red- to orange-brown flesh on hardwoods, pores often purplish-brown.

 Fomes - hoof, in the pale section, but sometimes with dark flesh.

 Echinodontium - dark teeth underneath, bright red-orange inside, found on the tooth page.

 Inonotus - annual dark brackets (pores not in layers) almost always with artist pores that turn even darker when touched.
 They are monomitic, meaning they are somewhat soft when fresh, although not usually as soft as the mushrooms in the soft section.
 They turn black in KOH.
 These (along with Phellinus) are in a different order, the Hymenochaetales, often having setae in the pores, microscopic dark cystidia that can be seen under low power.
 They are very difficult to tell apart.
 Some rare Inonotus are fully resuptinate.